President's Daily Brief

-The President's Daily Brief, sometimes referred to as the President's Daily Briefing or the President's Daily Bulletin, is a top-secret document produced and given each morning to the president of the United States; it is also distributed to a small number of top-level US officials who are approved by the president.
+The President's Daily Brief (PDB), sometimes referred to as the President's Daily Briefing or the President's Daily Bulletin, is a top-secret document produced and given each morning to the president of the United States; it is also distributed to a small number of top-level US officials who are approved by the president.
 It includes highly classified intelligence analysis, information about covert operations, and reports from the most sensitive US sources or those shared by allied intelligence agencies.
 At the discretion of the president, the PDB may also be provided to the president-elect of the United States, between election day and inauguration, and to former presidents on request.

-The PDB is produced by the director of national intelligence, and involves fusing intelligence from the Central Intelligence Agency, the Defense Intelligence Agency, the National Security Agency (NSA), the Federal Bureau of Investigation (FBI), the Defense Department, Homeland Security and other members of the U.S. Intelligence Community.
+The PDB is produced by the director of national intelligence, and involves fusing intelligence from the Central Intelligence Agency (CIA), the Defense Intelligence Agency (DIA), the National Security Agency (NSA), the Federal Bureau of Investigation (FBI), the Defense Department, Homeland Security and other members of the U.S. Intelligence Community.

 Purpose and history

-The need for daily update for the US president on world affairs became critical following the Second World War, as crises around the world developed rapidly.
+The need for daily updates for the US president on world affairs became critical following the World War II, as crises around the world developed rapidly.
 The first routine intelligence briefings began in 1946, as President Truman began to receive a daily summary.

 A prototype of the PDB termed the President's Intelligence Check List (PICL) was first produced by CIA officer Richard Lehman at the direction of Huntington D. Sheldon on June 17, 1961, for John F. Kennedy.
 The PDB was introduced in 1964 to meet the desires of Lyndon B. Johnson.

+President Lyndon B. Johnson and First Lady Lady Bird Johnson read the Presidential Daily Brief aloud to their grandchild, Patrick Lyndon Nugent, for story time.

 Although the production and coordination of the PDB was a CIA responsibility, other members of the U.S. intelligence community reviewed articles (the "coordination" process) and were free to write and submit articles for inclusion.

 The PDB is intended to provide the president with new intelligence warranting attention and analysis of sensitive international situations.
 While the name of the PDB implies exclusivity, it has historically been briefed to other high officials.
-The distribution list has varied over time but has always or almost always included the vice president, secretaries of State and Defense and the national security advisor.
+The distribution list has varied over time but has always or almost always included the vice president, secretaries of state and defense and the national security advisor.
 Rarely, special editions of the PDB have actually been "for the president's eyes only," with further dissemination of the information left to the president's discretion.

 Production of the PDB is associated with that of another publication, historically known as the National Intelligence Daily, that includes many of the same items but is distributed considerably more widely than the PDB.